ijnek/ros2_boldbot/README.md

   specifically as a URDF model.
 This is used to proide the robot's physical properties, enabling performing forward kinematics by TF2, visualisation in Rviz2, and simulating the robot in Gazebo.
-* `boldbot_sim` - configuration and launch files to bring up Gazebo with the boldbot and the basic nodes to interact with it.
+* `boldbot_gazebo_plugin` - plugin for Gazebo that exposes control and sensor topics to interact with a simulated version of the BoldBot.
-* `boldbot_dummy_sensors` - package with simple node to give fake sensor output.
+* `boldbot_sim` - configuration and launch files to bring up Gazebo with the BoldBot and the basic nodes to interact with it.

 ## Bring up Simulation